Skip to main content

 3. Under Zones & POI, click Migrate.

-You will need to decide which Classic Zones and POIs you would like to migrate and assign them to a Site type.
+You'll need to decide which Classic Zones and POIs you'd like to migrate and assign them to a Site type.

-When you select one or more Zones/POI, you will see a blue bar pop up with options to delete or select a Site type for your chosen Zones/POI.
+When you select one or more Zones/POIs, a blue bar will appear with options to delete them or select a Site type for your chosen Zones/POIs.

-Once you select a Site type, the selected Zones/POI will be removed from the list and moved to the review page.
+Once you select a Site type, the selected Zones/POIs will be removed from the list and moved to the review page.

 Here’s a breakdown of the different Site types in Trackunit Manager: